 docker compose up -d

-Best for: data engineers, complex task scheduling with dependency management, teams operating data pipelines, businesses requiring complete execution history and audit logs.
+Best For: Data engineers, scenarios needing complex task scheduling and dependency management, teams operating data pipelines, businesses requiring complete execution history and audit logs.

 |---|---|---|---|---|

-On cost: a 2-core 4GB VPS runs $10–20/month and can comfortably run multiple automation tools simultaneously—far cheaper than mid-tier plans on paid platforms.
+Cost-wise, a 2-core 4GB VPS costs $10-$20 per month, and you can run multiple automation tools at the same time.
+That’s way cheaper than a mid-tier paid platform plan.